Stochastic wave-current interaction in thermal shallow water dynamics: Stochastic variational principle and averaging principle

 \end{lemma}

-One of the main benefits of Theorem \ref{thm:SEP} is that its stochastic Euler--Poincar\'e equations satisfy the following Kelvin circulation theorem. \begin{theorem}[Stochastic Kelvin--Noether circulation theorem \cite{holm2015variational,de2019implications}] For an arbitrary loop $c(t)$ which is advected by the stochastic velocity field ${\sf d}\boldsymbol \chi_{3t}$, the following circulation dynamics holds
+One of the main benefits of Theorem \ref{thm:SEP} is that its stochastic Euler--Poincar\'e equations satisfy the following Kelvin circulation theorem. \begin{theorem}[Stochastic Kelvin--Noether circulation theorem \cite{holm2015variational,de2020implications}] For an arbitrary loop $c({\sf d}\boldsymbol \chi_{3t})$ which is advected by the stochastic velocity field ${\sf d}\boldsymbol \chi_{3t}$, the following circulation dynamics holds

-\end{theorem} \begin{proof} The Kelvin circulation law \eqref{eq:EPeq-circ-thm} follows from Newton's law of motion obtained from the stochastic Euler-Poincar\'e equation \eqref {eq:EPeq-circ} for the evolution of momentum/mass $D^{-1}\delta\ell/\delta \mathbf{u}_3$ concentrated on an advecting material loop, $c(t) = \phi_t c(0)$, where $\phi_t$ is the stochastic flow map which is generated by the stochastic vector field ${\sf d}\boldsymbol \chi_{3t}$ defined in equation \eqref{3Dnoise}.
-Upon changing variables to pull back the integrand to its initial position, the stochastic differential can be moved inside and the product rule may be applied.
+\end{theorem} \begin{proof} The Kelvin circulation law \eqref{eq:EPeq-circ-thm} follows from Newton's law of motion obtained from the stochastic Euler-Poincar\'e equation \eqref {eq:EPeq-circ} for the evolution of momentum/mass $D^{-1}\delta\ell/\delta \mathbf{u}_3$ concentrated on an advecting material loop, $c({\sf d}\boldsymbol \chi_{3t}) = \phi_t c(0)$, where $\phi_t$ is the stochastic flow map generated by the stochastic vector field ${\sf d}\boldsymbol \chi_{3t}$ defined in equation \eqref{3Dnoise}.
+Upon changing variables to pull back the integrand to its initial position, the stochastic differential can be moved inside and the Kunita-It\^o-Wentzell formula may be applied \cite{de2020implications}.
 Then by inverting the pull-back we have the following

 In the second line we have used the Euler-Poincar\'e equation \eqref{eq:EPeq} and the advection equation for the density.
 The last step applies the fundamental theorem of calculus to show vanishing of the last loop integral in the second line.
 For the corresponding proof in the deterministic case, see \cite{holm1998euler}.
-For detailed discussion of pull-back by stochastic flow maps, see \cite{de2019implications}. \end{proof}
+For detailed discussion of pull-back by stochastic flow maps, see \cite{de2020implications}. \end{proof}

 \begin{corollary}[Generation of circulation, ${\sf I}$] $\,$\\ By Stokes Law, equation \eqref{eq:circLaw} in the stochastic Kelvin--Noether circulation theorem \ref{thm:Kelvin} implies

 Therefore, circulation is created by misalignment of the gradients of buoyancy $b$ and its dual quantity $D^{-1}\delta\ell/\delta b$. \end{corollary}